-LICENCE & OTHER PARTNERS
+LICENSING & OTHER PARTNERS

 The sourcing and manufacturing of ready-to-wear clothing, accessories and shoes are managed by SMC.
-The adidas by Stella McCartney range, together with lingerie, swimwear, eyewear, kidswear product categories are licensed.
-In 2022, we also activated a new license for our beauty category line.
+The adidas by Stella McCartney range, together with beauty, lingerie, swimwear, eyewear, kidswear product categories are licensed.
 The Flow of Key Raw Materials & Key Manufacturing Locations